hitenlulla/Ulhasnagar-hourly-weather-prediction/README.md

 # Ulhasnagar-hourly-weather-prediction
- A website which gives hourly weather prediction using raingorest regression.
+ A website which gives hourly weather prediction using rainforest regression.

 Weather prediction machine learning model is available as google collab notebook with required csv data to train it